-In blockchain technology, hard fork or (hardfork) refers to a radical change to the protocols of a blockchain network.
-In simple terms, a hard fork splits a single cryptocurrency into two and results in the validation of blocks and transactions that were previously invalid, or vice-versa.
+In blockchain technology that underpins cryptocurrencies, a hard fork or (hardfork) refers to a radical change to the protocols of a blockchain network.
+In simple terms, a hard fork splits a single cryptocurrency into two and can results in the validation of blocks and transactions that were previously invalid, or valid.
 As such, it requires that all developers upgrade to the latest version of the protocol software.

 The second group of blocks, called intentional forks, alter the blockchain rules and includes two different types, including hard forks and soft forks.

 Hard forks refers to a rule change that comes with wide-ranging implications on the entire protocol of the blockchain network.
 A fork can be started by the developers of the blockchain or by community members.

 Compared to the old rules, the valid blocks produced using the new rules may be viewed as invalid, or invalid blocks will be viewed as valid, which means that all nodes meant to work in accordance with the new rules need to upgrade their software.

 A hard fork essentially creates an entirely new currency as it is a permanent divergence from the previous version of the blockchain.
 One path will follow the new, upgraded blockchain and the other one follows the old path.
 The users of that particular blockchain can elect to upgrade and follow one path or not upgrade and stay with the other.
 This is called “backward-incompatible”.

 If one group of users (or nodes) uses the old software while the others use the new software, a permanent split can occur.
 While this sometimes occurs, in other instances, many nodes using the new software may choose to return to the old rules.

 However, a more common scenario is that after the new fork is created, those using the old chain realize their version is outdated and less useful than the new one and choose to upgrade to the new one.
 But it is possible that the two blockchains can run parallel to each other indefinitely.